tylavergne/tylavergne.github.io/pages/apple-apps/word-wall-words/privacy-policy.md

 ### How User Information is Collected

 The above-mentioned Non-personal Data are collected by Apple, Inc. and stored on Apple’s servers.
 I access the data via a iTunes Connect, App Analytics.
-For more information on Apple’s User Information collection please refer to their privacy policy at http://www.apple.com/legal/privacy/
+For more information on Apple’s User Information collection please refer to their [privacy policy.](http://www.apple.com/legal/privacy/)

 ### Advertising